jhavenz/laravel-redis-scanner/README.md

 A simple package to iterate over Redis data without having to write out the manual looping logic every time.

-> Note: So far, this is just an idea for a package I've put together.
-It's not production ready

 ## Installation

 You can install the package via composer: